Analytic automorphism group and similar representation of analytic functions: Introduction

-Moreover, the polynomial growth condition for a weighted Hardy space $H^2_{\beta}$ implies that $\beta_n$ is controlled by a monomial of $(n+1)$ as an upper bound and a monomial of $\frac{1}{n+1}$ as a lower bound. \end{remark}
+Moreover, such weighted Hardy space $H^2_{\beta}$ is said to be of $M$-polynomial growth.
+Roughly speaking, the polynomial growth condition for a weighted Hardy space $H^2_{\beta}$ implies that $\beta_n$ is controlled by a monomial of $(n+1)$ as an upper bound and a monomial of $\frac{1}{n+1}$ as a lower bound. \end{remark}

-Now we list the major results of the present paper as following three aspects.
+In the present paper, we aim to study on the following three aspects.